Hecto-Financial/API-documentation/API Q&A list.md

 - inFileNm (Invoice File Name) and inFileData (Invoice File Data) are request items of Currency Exchange, Remittance (B1), and should be sent together when requesting.
 - Invoice is required for foreign currency remittance (USD remittance) and can be omitted only if the recipient account is a 'settlement account' in the name of a pre-registered merchant.
 - For inFileData (Invoice File Data), there is no specific form so please send it according to the specification.

+2. **Q:** Are the blcKrw and blcUsd in the response results real-time available balances **A:** These they represent real-time available balances